ParallelLCD/Image-Stitcher-for-Raspberry-Pi/README.md

 -----------
 * 0 = OK: Images are successfully sitiched, although you won't see this error code since it's not an error.
 * 1 = ERR_NEED_MORE_IMGS: Need more images.
 Why are you are you using this program when you're just stitching one image you idiot.
-* 2 = ERR_HOMOGRAPHY_EST_FAIL: Images stacked on each other are not compatiable.
+* 2 = ERR_HOMOGRAPHY_EST_FAIL: Images stacked on each other are not compatible.
 No, you can't have your limbs in funny places with this program.
 * 3 = ERR_CAMERA_PARAMS_ADJUST_FAIL: One or more images can't decide where to be placed in the panorama.
 You can blame OpenCV for being stupid if you encounter this error.

 Known Bugs: